Will a Binge Cycle Ruin All My Progress? A Salt Lake City Eating Disorder Therapist Explains

 In diet culture, how you see your progress can be influenced by this mindset especially when you're dealing with a binge.
 The pressure and strict rules that come from dieting often make you feel like if you mess up just once, everything's ruined.
 It's like thinking that any small change from the plan deletes all the work you've put in.
 This can make you feel embarrassed and guilty about eating, and it can push you into a binge cycle.
 Always aiming for being perfect and meeting impossible standards makes it really tough to keep moving forward.
 Getting away from this way of thinking means knowing that setbacks are part of recovery.
 It's about not letting one slip-up decide if you're successful or not.

-Binge Eating Disorder Treatment in Utah can help stop the binge cycle
+Binge Eating Disorder Treatment in Salt Lake City, Utah can help stop the binge cycle

 Trying to stop binge eating is discouraging when you try to do it yourself.
 If you’re like my clients then you want to be done binging as soon as possible.
 Binge eating disorder treatment is a much easier path to overcoming binge eating than trying to keep white-knuckling it yourself.
 Working with an eating disorder therapist isn’t about helping you have more willpower or helping you get it together, it’s about helping you be kind to yourself.
 Eating Disorder Therapy involves helping you find freedom from all the shame and guilt you have.
 Your painful experiences deserve attention and respect, and that’s what therapy is for.